chuanbinp/CZ4034-Information-Retrieval/README.md

 6. Access *http://localhost:5000/* to see server in action :)
 Refer to static/main.js to get reference code on how to call server

-7. Frontend in progress...
+7. Access ReactJS Frontend
 ```
 cd react_frontend
 npm start
 ```
 Access *http://localhost:3000/* to see client.
-Currently frontend is done, just need to get data from server via socketio and server it up using useState and useEffect

 ## Here are the functions of the 4 main files: